coreos/docs/os/adding-users.md

 # Adding users

-You can create user accounts on a CoreOS machine manually with `useradd` or via cloud-config when the machine is created.
+You can create user accounts on a CoreOS machine manually with `useradd` or via Ignition or cloud-config when the machine is created.

 ## Add users via cloud-config